xchg-rax-rax/xchg-rax-rax.github.io/_posts/2022-04-24-whisergate_stage_1.md

 CreateFileW creates or opens a file or in this case I/O device and returns a handle to the file or device.
 `PhysicalDrive0` is a I/O device which allows for the direct reading a writing of bytes to the primary physical hard drive.<sup>[4]</sup>
 If the malware is able to successfully open a handle to this device then it will be able to write bytes to arbitrary locations on disk, including to the MBR.
-It should be noted however that since Windows Vista/Windows Server 2008, this method of directly accessing physical drives has been restricted, likely due malware exhibiting exactly this kind of behaviour.

 Having opened a handle to `PhysicalDrive0` the malware simply call the `WriteFile` API function writes the buffer containing the ransom message to the initial 512 bytes of the disk.